Texbio/qttabbar-win10-2023/README.md

 ## Supported Versions
-- Windows 10 - not sure
+- Windows 10 - tested 1803H
-- Windows 11 - works when using ExplorerPatcher to use windows 10 file explorer
+- Windows 11 - tested 2H22, works when using ExplorerPatcher to use windows 10 file explorer

 ## Notes
 - I am not the creator of this program and am only dumping my config here for the general public to use.